Skip to main content Skip to chat

 Bank impersonations

-Often fraudsters trick their victims into thinking they are real representatives of the bank by supplying personal information that might be available online.
+Often fraudsters trick their victims into thinking they're real representatives of the bank by supplying personal information that might be available online.
 They might even share the first four or eight digits of your debit or credit card number.
 This is known as a Bank Identification Number or BIN, and it connects your card with the financial institution that issued it.
 Anyone can look up a BIN online, but to someone receiving what seems like a legitimate call from their bank, that piece of information could seem like enough to establish trust.

-How to stay safe and secure
+How to stay ahead:

 There are plenty of practical steps you can take to try to protect yourself against identity theft.

-When you get a call purporting to be from your bank or another trusted institution, look up the number on the back of your bank card and call back.
+When you get a call claiming to be from your bank or another trusted institution, look up the number on the back of your bank card and call back.
 Never disclose your PIN to anyone for any reason (real banks will not call and ask for this information).
-Topalov also recommends using biometrics whenever possible — using your face, fingerprint, or voice print to verify your identity — for an added layer of security.
+Shivaram also recommends using biometrics whenever possible — using your face, fingerprint, or voice print to verify your identity — for an added layer of security.

 And most importantly, stay continuously informed and aware.

-Tangerine Investment Funds are managed by 1832 Asset Management L.P. and are only available by opening an Investment Fund Account with Tangerine Investment Funds Limited.
-These firms are wholly owned subsidiaries of The Bank of Nova Scotia.
+Tangerine Investment Funds are managed by 1832 Asset Management L.P.
+Tangerine Investment Funds Limited is the principal distributor of Tangerine Investment Funds.
+Tangerine Investment Funds Limited and 1832 Asset Management L.P. are wholly owned subsidiaries of The Bank of Nova Scotia.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.